sjwhitworth/golearn/README.md

 GoLearn
 =======

-A basic, but useful, machine learning library for Go.
+A small start on a machine learning library in Go.

 To do: